Field Judging Eland

 - Mature males have large, prominent dewlaps on their throats

 - Mature Eland have a darker tan coat with a blueish gray tint

-- Brush or “rugs” on the forehead is a distinctive characteristic seen only on some older males.
+- Trophy males often have some areas of hair loss.
+Brush or “rugs” on the forehead is a distinctive characteristic seen only on some older males.
 If an Eland has a heavy brush it is a reliable sign of maturity, however the lack of one does not mean it is not mature.